-The University of St Andrews can offer additional support to care leavers, both during the application process and once you have started at St Andrews.
+The University of St Andrews can offer additional support to care leavers both during the application process and once you have started at St Andrews.
 This can include financial support and guidance, help finding 365-day a year accommodation and a dedicated care leaver support coordinator.

-There are many definitions of care leaver and sometimes can be difficult to know exactly if it applies to you.
-We take the view that you could be considered a care leaver if you spent time in care as a child (under the age of 18), and:
+There are many definitions of care leaver and it may be difficult to know exactly if it applies to you.
+The University of St Andrews may consider you a care leaver or care experienced if you spent time in care as a child (under the age of 18), and:

-- the care was provided directly by the state (mainly through local authority social services departments) or by the voluntary or private sector (e.g. Barnardo’s, The Children’s Society and many others)
+- the care was provided directly by the state (mainly through local authority social services departments) or by the voluntary or private sector (e.g. Barnardo’s, The Children’s Society and many others).

-The University of St Andrews is aware that finding somewhere to live whilst studying in Higher Education is particularly important if you are a young person leaving care.
-In response to this, the University endeavours to support care leavers in securing 365 day a year accommodation for the duration of their studies.
-The care leaver support coordinator is also available to help you with accommodation that you may require outside of the University term time.
+Finding somewhere to live whilst studying in higher education is particularly important if you are a young person leaving care.
+In response to this, the University endeavours to support care experienced students in securing 365 day a year accommodation for the duration of their studies.
+The care leaver support coordinator can help you find accommodation you may require outside of the University term time.

 As with all students, it is important that you apply for University accommodation within the stated deadline.
 Please ensure you read the application process guidelines before applying for accommodation; the care leaver support coordinator can assist you in this process.